canonical/rockcraft/docs/how-to/build-a-12-factor-app-rock.md

     Note the `flask/app/` prefix that is required followed by the relative path to the project root.

-  .. tab:: Django
+  .. group-tab:: Django

-  .. tab:: FastAPI
+  .. group-tab:: FastAPI

     ```yaml
     parts:
       fastapi-framework/install-app: